 It has grown to 12″ tall x 22″ wide.
 It may be that tall since it is leaning toward the sun.
 I rotated it again to lean the other direction.
 I have put it in the full sun a few times which it doesn’t seem to mind.
 I have a tendency to keep my plants in a little shade when some of them would do just fine in more sun.

-The largest “plantlet” is now 4″ wide.
+The largest “plantlet” was 4″ wide on 9-18-21.
 If you have one of these it may be a good idea to set the pot on something to raise the plant a little to keep its leaves from touching the table.
 Putting them in a hanging pot would also be a good idea.

 Zones: USDA Zones 10-11 (40° F/4.5° C).